4bs4/quest/README.md

-Quest!
+Quest! v 0.1
 =====

-An other Framework for newbies
+An other Framework of PHP only for newbies